RileyXX/WalgreensAutoCouponClipper/README.md

 # WalgreensAutoCouponClipper
 This script will auto clip coupons on Walgreens.com

-## How to use (Chrome browser instructions, hotkeys might vary depending on your browser/operating system):
+## How to use:

 1. Copy the javascript code below OR create a new .txt file on your computer and save the following javascript code
 2. Login to meijer.com and navigate to the [coupons page](https://www.meijer.com/content/meijer/en/mperks/coupons.html)
 3. In browser, press F12 OR right click>inspect element
 4. Click the console tab in the popup window
 5. Paste the javascript code in the box at the bottom and press enter
+#### Note: These are Chrome browser instructions.
+Hotkeys might vary depending on your browser/operating system.

 ## Javascript code (up to 200 coupons):
     fetch("https://raw.githubusercontent.com/RileyXX/WalgreensAutoCouponClipper/main/WalgreensAutoCouponClipper.js").then((e=>e.text())).then((e=>{let t=document.createElement("script");t.innerHTML=e,document.body.appendChild(t)})).catch((e=>console.error(e)));
 To download this as a text file for later use right click [this link](https://raw.githubusercontent.com/RileyXX/WalgreensAutoCouponClipper/main/WalgreensAutoCouponClipper.txt) > save link as > save.
 Or open link and ctrl+s to download.
-Alternatively, you can copy the code and go to [step 2](https://github.com/RileyXX/MeijerAutoCouponClipper/blob/main/README.md#how-to-use-chrome-browser-instructions-hotkeys-might-vary-depending-on-your-browseroperating-system) of the "How to use" section.
+Alternatively, you can copy the code and go to [step 2](https://github.com/RileyXX/WalgreensAutoCouponClipper#how-to-use-chrome-browser-instructions-hotkeys-might-vary-depending-on-your-browseroperating-system) of the "How to use" section.

 ## Notes/Limitations: